freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 ####  More List-Specific Styling

-Ordered list elements also accept attributes that control the flow, count, or specific marker values of its list items.
+Ordered list tags also accept attributes that control the flow, count, or specific marker values of its list items.
 These include the `start`, `reversed`, and `value` attributes.
 See the MDN resources listed below for further details.

 ### General Styling

-There are other ways to style lists besides the list marker. `color`, `font-family`, `margin`, `padding`, or `border` are just a few examples of properties that can be added to either the `ul`, `ol`, or `li` elements.
+List content can be styled just like other `p` or `div` elements. `color`, `font-family`, `margin`, `padding`, or `border` are just a few examples of properties that can be added to either the `ul`, `ol`, or `li` elements.

-Do note that any styles added to the `ul` or `ol` element will affect the entire list.
+Note that any styles added to the `ul` or `ol` element will affect the entire list.
 Styles added directly to the `li` elements will affect the individual list items.
 In the example below, the border and background-color properties are styled differently between the list and list item elements:

 > ```css
 > /* css */